cj1128/ctci-review/README.md

 We use a tmp stack T storing sorted elements where biggest items are on the top.

 We push an element E from stack S, if it's bigger than the top element in the T, we just push it to T. If not, we push all elements which are bigger than E to S, then we push E and we push those elements back to T.

+### 3.6 Animal Shelter

+> An animal shelter, which holds only dogs and cats, operates on a strictly "first in, first out" basis.
+People must adopt either the "oldest" (based on arrival tiime) of all animals at the shelter, or they can select whether they would prefer a dog or a cat (and will receive the oldest animal of that type).
+They can't select which specific animal they would like.
+Create the data structures to maintain this system and implement operations such as enqueue, dequeueAny, dequeueDog, and dequeueCat.
+You may use the built-in LinkedList data structure.

+Use two queues to store dogs and cats separately.